Professor-G/StreamingInstability_YJ14/docs/source/Mass Excess Analysis.rst

     Figure 5: Figure 4 from Birnstiel et al (2018).
 We extrapolated the mm-wave absorption and scattering opacities (top panel), in order to calculate the opacity as a function of our simulation grain size.

-Using q=2.5, we extrapolated the mm-wave absorption and scattering opacity functions.
-The streaming instability simulation used a Stoke's number of 0.3, and given the following relation we can solve for the grain size at a specific gas column density,
+Using grain distribution power law index of q=2.5, we extrapolated the mm-wave absorption and scattering opacity functions.
+The streaming instability simulation used a Stoke's number of 0.314, and given the following relation we can solve for the grain size at a specific gas column density,

 .. math::